faizalrf/documentation/end-to-end-ssl.md

 - Create a self-signed CA Cert
 - Create a certificate for Servers
 - Create a certificate for Clients
-- Encrypt the data from client connections to MaxScale
+- Encrypt the data in transit from client connections to MaxScale
 - Encrypt the data in transit from MaxScale to MariaDB servers
 - Encrypt the data in transit from MariaDB Primary to Replica nodes (Encrypted Replication)